festivals

 When: May to June | Where: Castilla La Mancha countryside | Access: Restricted in some areas

-Certain poppy fields are cultivated for pharmaceutical production and are located on private estates, meaning access is limited.
-However, wild poppies appear along roadsides throughout central Spain.
+Certain poppy fields are cultivated for pharmaceutical production and are on private estates, so access is limited.
+Wild poppies appear along roadsides throughout central Spain.

 Sunflower Fields